CruGlobal/cru-content-designs/README.md

 ## Editing this Submodule

 Please realize that this submodule has the potential to impact numerous web properties, so please edit with caution.
 Create your own branch, submit a pull request, and tag John Plastow for review/approval.
 This project uses [Node.js](https://nodejs.org/), [Node Package Manager](https://www.npmjs.com/), and [Gulp](https://www.npmjs.com/package/gulp).
 You'll first need to open a terminal to the submodule's location and run `npm install` to download all the necessary packages.
-Then run `gulp buildCruBranding` to recompile the stylesheets whenever a change is made.
+Then run `gulp buildCruBranding` to automatically recompile the stylesheets whenever a change is made.

 ### Contractors